Skip to main content

 Parsing a text response

-If your API responds with a text response, you can use the responseParser property to set a Javascript snippet that manipulates the provided text object.
+If your API responds with a text response, you can use the transformResponse property to set a JavaScript snippet that manipulates the provided text object.

 providers: